 These no-cost or low-cost tips are easy ways to save energy and money all year round.

-- Replace incandescent bulbs with compact fluorescent lights.
+- Replace incandescent bulbs with ENERGY STAR-qualified bulbs.

 - Air-dry dishes instead of using your dishwasher’s drying cycle.